Xilinx/Vitis-Tutorials/README.md

 ## Unlocking a New Design Experience For All Developers

-The [Vitis unified software platform](https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html) enables the development of embedded software and accelerated applications on heterogeneous AMD platforms (including FPGAs, SoCs, and Versal™ ACAPs).
-It provides a unified programming model for accelerating Edge, Cloud, and Hybrid computing applications.
-Learn how to use Vitis, Vitis AI, and the Vitis accelerated libraries to implement a fully end-to-end accelerated application using purely software-defined flows.
+The [Vitis™ software platform](https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html) is a development environment for developing designs that include FPGA fabric, Arm® processor subsystems, and AI Engines.
+The Vitis tools work in conjunction with AMD Vivado™ ML Design Suite to provide a higher level of abstraction for design development.
+Learn how to use Vitis to implement a fully end-to-end application using software-defined flows.

 ## Where to Start